Hearing against former MSP trooper charged with murder of Damon Grimes

-DETROIT - The former Michigan State Police trooper accused of firing a Taser in the case of the death of a 15-year-old Detroit boy is due back in court Monday morning.
+DETROIT - The former Michigan State Police trooper accused of firing a Taser in the case of the death of a 15-year-old Detroit boy was due back in court Monday morning.

-Mark Bessner will appear in court at 8:30 a.m.
-Monday for a preliminary hearing for the death of Damon Grimes last August.
+Mark Bessner appeared before the court to set dates for trial in the death of Damon Grimes last August.
 Bessner was charged with second-degree murder and involuntary manslaughter.
 He was first arraigned last December.

 Grimes was killed last August while riding an ATV on Detroit's east side.
 State police officers were in pursuit of Grimes -- claiming reckless driving -- after he failed to stop when the troopers turned their emergency lights on.
 Grimes crashed the ATV into a pickup truck and later died at St. John's Hospital.